nRF Connect SDK Intermediate

 C

 5.2.
-Add the device driver definition using existing functions and structures.
+Extend the macro by adding a definition using existing functions and structures.

-• init_fn – Pointer to the device’s initialization function, we use already implemented our drivers initialization function (custom_bme280_init).
+• init_fn – Pointer to the device’s initialization function, we use already implemented driver’s initialization function (custom_bme280_init).

 • pm – Pointer to the device’s power management resources.
 We don’t need it for this exercise.

 • level – The device’s initialization level.
-We want to have device initialized after kernel initialization.
+We want to have the device initialized after kernel initialization.

 • prio – The device’s priority within its initialization level.
-We use default priority level for sensor subsystem.
+We use the default priority level for the sensor subsystem.

 DEVICE_DT_INST_DEFINE(inst, \